 Within 10 working days after the hearing ends, the LHRC will give its written findings of fact and recommendations to the parties and their representatives.
+Whenever appropriate, the LHRC will identify information it believes the director will consider in making decisions about discipline or personnel termination.

 Within five working days of receiving the LHRC's findings and recommendations, the director will give the individual, the individual's chosen representative, the human rights advocate, the governing body, and the LHRC a written action plan he intends to implement to respond to the LHRC's findings and recommendations.
 Along with the action plan, the director will provide written notice to the individual about the timeframe for the individual's response and a statement that if the individual does not respond, then the complaint will be closed.
 The plan will not be implemented for five working days after it is submitted, unless the individual agrees to its implementation sooner.